top of page

 Founded by internationally acclaimed clarinettist Emma Johnson MBE, our charity was created in order to:

-advance the understanding of music, in particular of orchestral instruments, among young people in the UK.
+• advance the understanding of music, in particular of orchestral instruments, among young people in the UK.

 Are you a teacher in a primary school?
 Do you work in a venue that organises family concerts?
-We would love to work with you and put on one of our workshops!
+We would love to work with you and put on one of our performances!
 Please get in touch and we will get back to you with more details.
 We are open to any enquiries, and we are happy to travel all over the UK!

 You can find out more about Emma on her website.